 How to Use This Program

 Duke Energy and The National Theatre for Children (NTC) invite you to use these e-learning resources to teach your students about energy efficiency.
-The digital materials below are designed to get your students excited about understanding this important subject.
+These virtual offerings are included with both the Conservation Café live in-school show and the Energy Saver Trivia Night on-demand video.

-Want to know the best way to use the related videos, games and activities to educate your class?
-Watch this short video and learn how to easily add Your Planet, Your Future to your curriculum.
+Want to know the best way to use the related videos, games, activities and hands-on lessons to educate your class?
+Watch this short video and learn how to easily add Conservation Café or Energy Saver Trivia Night to your curriculum.

 We know your class time is extremely valuable.
 That’s why NTC ensures that all of our materials are aligned with state and national educational standards.
-It’s important that the Your Planet, Your Future program adds to your existing curriculum and keeps students on track with their ongoing learning.
+It’s important that Conservation Café and Energy Saver Trivia Night add to your existing curriculum and keep students on track with their ongoing learning.

 Click here for details about how each activity aligns with educational standards and corresponds with your state’s curricula.Educational Standards

 The online access video can be viewed in classrooms or from home, either synchronously or on individual devices.
-It’s an entertaining and convenient way to generate discussion on resources and energy conservation.
+It’s an entertaining and convenient alternative to the live theatrical show.

 Below are some suggestions for how you can assess your students’ ongoing learning quickly and effectively.